shom-fr/xoa/README.rst

 License
 -------

-xoa is a property of Shom, Ifremer and Actimar, and is published under the CeCiLL license, which is compatible with well known GPL license.
+xoa is a property of Shom
+and is published under the CeCiLL license, which is compatible with well known GPL license.